Telecommunication-Telemedia-Assessment/avrateNG/README.md

 There are several rating templates implemented, they can be changed in the `config.json`.
 Default template is a classic ACR rating scheme.

+### Analysis
+For a first check how the output format could be used in a small analysis, check the jupyter notebook in the `analysis` folder

 ### Developers

 * Steve Göring